THE PETEY GREENE PROGRAM IN MASSACHUSETTS

 Massachusetts offers a plethora of volunteer opportunities at various educational levels.
 Our volunteer tutors work with students taking high school equivalency (formerly GED), adult basic education, English as a second language (ESL), college entrance exam or college classes.
 Our TAs support classes at local prisons under the Boston University Prison Education Program (BUPEP).
 BUPEP grants incarcerated students, who have completed the required coursework, an accredited bachelor’s degree.

-We pair volunteers at the following partner correctional institutions: Massachusetts Correctional Institution Norfolk, Massachusetts Correctional Institution Framingham, Massachusetts Correctional Institution Concord, Massachusetts Correctional Institution Shirley, South Middlesex Correctional Center, Boston Pre-Release Center, Middlesex County House of Corrections, and Essex County Correctional Facility, and Worcester County House of Correction.
+We pair volunteers at the following partner correctional institutions: Massachusetts Correctional Institution Norfolk, Massachusetts Correctional Institution Framingham, Massachusetts Correctional Institution Concord, Massachusetts Correctional Institution Shirley, South Middlesex Correctional Center, Boston Pre-Release Center, Middlesex County House of Correction, Essex County Correctional Facility, and Worcester County House of Correction.

 The following interactive map shows where the facilities we work in are located, as well more detail about the facilities themselves and the tutoring opportunities.

 Volunteers travel via university van, Zipcar, personal car, train, or carpool, depending on what is available.
 Upon acceptance, consult with email@example.com about which option is best for you.
 All personal transportation expenses are reimbursable.